Internal Medicine Residency

 graduates, who have been extremely successful in completing the

-board examination (all of our residents, except one, have passed
+board examination (all of our residents have passed the certifying

 Objectives of the Residency Program in Internal Medicine